 Workshop 8 – Minimising transport fines and charges

 This workshop will introduce you to the FORS PCN tracker, which is used to monitor road transport fines and charges.
 You will also learn what other methods and policies you can implement to help reduce the number of PCNs and FPNs you receive.

 Workshop 9 – Measuring and monitoring road fleet performance

 This workshop covers benchmarking and its part in continuous improvement.
 You will learn which KPIs to monitor and how to use an appropriate benchmarking system to measure operational performance.

-FORS will accept cancellations and substitutions notified 5 or more business days prior to a funded FORS workshops however cancellations made less than 5 business days prior to any event or non-attendance are subject to the following fees:
+FORS will accept cancellations notified 5 or more business days prior to a funded FORS Professional course however cancellations made less than 5 business days prior to any event or non-attendance are subject to the following fees:

 • Funded Half Day Event Cancellation or Non Attendance Fee – £40 + VAT